 With many wonderful natural landscapes like Da Lat, Ha Long Bay, Nha Trang, Da Nang and a favorable climate.
 Vietnam deserves to be the country that you should visit this year.
 Not only that, what makes Vietnam more attractive in the eyes of tourists is the diverse and unique culture, but still bearing the traditional features.
-Here are 5 things you should know about Vietnamese culture
+Here are what to know about Vietnamese Culture

 There are many documents from ancient times that suggest that Vietnamese cuisine is deeply influenced by Chinese and French cuisine, but over the centuries Vietnamese people have gradually improved this combination.
 And create a unique and diverse Vietnamese cuisine

 Vietnamese cuisine is divided into three regions: North, Central and South.
 So the dishes are also very diverse in taste and color, because of the same ingredients but the processing of each region is different.
 In addition, fish sauce is also an indispensable part of meals and is the unique feature of Vietnamese cuisine, because without fish sauce many dishes will lose its delicious and charming flavor.
 Discovering Vietnamese culture through dishes is a way that all tourists love when traveling to Vietnam